Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Friday 2 September 2022.
-I’ll be abstaining from photography for at least a while to tackle my 2021 tax returns and catch up on e-mails.
+Today is Saturday 1 October 2022.
 Wherever you are, and whatever you are doing, I hope that you too have a great day.
-This blog post took about an hour to prepare and makes one hundred sixty-one days in a row with a new one.
+This blog post took more than 90 minutes to prepare makes one hundred ninety days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!